bordoley/bordoley.github.io/Resume.md

 * Website: https://github.com/bordoley/
 * LinkedIn: https://www.linkedin.com/in/bordoley/

-A software engineer with 14 years of industry experience, specializing in fullstack development, with a passion for functional programming.
-I excel at technical leadership and mentorship, instilling excellence in teams, helping them to develop beautiful software.
-Looking for a position that empowers me to apply my zeal for the art of writing software to deliver products that change people's lives.
+A seasoned Sr. Software Engineer with extensive industry experience at Meta, Facebook, and Amazon, specializing in fullstack product development.
+I excel at delivering efficient solutions in the face of ambiguity, working across cross-functional teams, and mentoring junior engineers.
+Seeking a position that empowers me to apply my zeal for the art of writing software to the delivery of impactful products.

 ## Recent Work Experience
 *April, 2015 - Present*: **Facebook, Software Engineer** (Solutions Engineering)